Hook, Line and Stinker

 “Vamanos!
 Vamanos!
 Yee-haa!”

 My four shadows are gone!
 Do you get it yet?
 I said in a few posts back, that I wondered who would win in a race between Speedy and the Roadrunner.
 Foreshadowing!
-Seems it was too subtle.
+Seems I’m too subtle for my own good.
 Well, we might as well carry on anyway.

 Personal Rating: For the crossover alone, it earns a 3.
-But it’s real close to being a 2, due to the repeating gags.
+But it’s real close to being a 2, due to the repeating gags and cheaper animation.

 Fifty years of Bugs Bunny in 3 1/2 minutes